Shooting at Kildermorie

 Snipe & Woodcock £600.00 incl.
 VAT for up to four guns after wild birds.

-Rifle Shooting £60.00 incl.
+Rifle Shooting £72.00 incl.
 VAT per supervised session.
-Bullets at cost (currently £2.00 incl.
-VAT each).
-No charge for stalking guests zeroing their own rifle and/or getting used to Estate rifle.
+Bullets in addition at cost.
+There is no charge for guests zeroing their own rifles or familiarisation with an Estate rifle.